pouyanhessabi/pouyanhessabi.github.io/README.md

 # Greetings!
 I'm Pouyan Hessabi
-I'm a Computer Engineering student at [Amirkabir University of Technology](https://aut.ac.ir/).<br>
-My research interests are:
+I'm a Computer Engineer graduated from  Amirkabir University of Technology (Tehran Polytechnic).
+I have a deep passion for learning new things.
+My problem-solving skills are a testament to my ability to adapt and find innovative solutions when faced with challenges<br> **Research Interests**:
 * `Software Engineering`
 * `Agile`
 * `Software Architecture`
-* `Application of AI in Software Engineering`
 * `Requirement Engineering`
+* `Applied Machine Learning`
 * `Human Factors in Software Engineering`
 <br>